Characterizing and recognizing exact-distance squares of graphs: Recognizing exact-distance squares of trees

 For a $0,1$-matrix on $p\times q$ entries, $p\leq q$, a \emph{bipartite matching} is a set of unit entries no two of which are from the same column or from the same row.
 A maximum bipartite matching is \emph{complete for the rows} if there are $p$ unit entry positions in the bipartite matching, one for each row.

 The following theorem is central to the subtree-isomorphism algorithm in \cite{matula1978subtree}.

-\begin{theorem}[Matula \cite{matula1978subtree}] The limb $S[x,y]$ is isomorphic to a rooted subtree of the limb $T[u,v]$ if and only if the associated highest-limbs matrix has a maximum bipartite matching which is complete for the rows. \end{theorem}
+\begin{theorem}[Matula \cite{matula1978subtree}] The limb $S[x,y]$ is isomorphic to a rooted subtree of the limb $T[u,v]$ (with $u$ as the root) if and only if the associated highest-limbs matrix has a maximum bipartite matching which is complete for the rows. \end{theorem}

 To complete the ingredients of Matula's algorithm we need the following definition.
 The \emph{limb embedding matrix} $M(S[x,y], T)$ has a row for each of the $n_{S}-1$ limbs of the rooted tree $S[x, y]$ and a columns for each of the $2(n_{T}-1)$ limbs of the unrooted tree $T$.
 More specifically, we order the limbs of $S[x, y]$ by non-decreasing height and order the rows accordingly.
 For all limb pairs $S[a, b]$ of $S[x, y]$ and $T[u, v]$ of $T$, the entry for the $(S[a, b], T[u, v])$ position is 1 if $S[a, b]$ can be embedded in $T[u, v]$ and 0 otherwise.